justinchwoo/blkjckbot/index.md

 ### 24/12/2020 - Abbreviated update
 Current Work:
 Split scoring test into 3 sections vs the original 5, removed ace calculations to a different section, as aces need to be calculated differently.
 Checked scoring otherwise and it works as intended so far.

+Notes:
+To keep track of scores I think we need 3 different counters to keep track of the game for each player:
+- player_score Keeping track of the total score of the player
+- player_ace_countKeeping track of how many aces we have in the hand
+- player_score_added Keeping track of the scores added the current round (minus aces)
+- player_ace_added Keeping tack of the scores added by the aces in the current round (maybe there is a way to make this obselete)